MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/manage-docker/manage-windows-dockerfile.md

 Additionally, on Linux the `ADD` instruction will expand compressed packages on copy.
 This functionality is not available in Windows.

-**Examples**
+#### Examples of using ADD with Windows

-This example adds the contents of the source directory, to a directory named `sqllite` in the container image.
+The following example adds the contents of the source directory to a directory named `sqllite` in the container image:

 ```dockerfile
 ADD source /sqlite/
 ```

-This example will add all files that begin with config, to the `c:\temp` directory of the container image.
+The following example will add all files that begin with "config" to the `c:\temp` directory of the container image.

 ```dockerfile
 ADD config* c:/temp/
 ```

-This example will download Python for Windows into the `c:\temp` directory of the container image.
+The following example will download Python for Windows into the `c:\temp` directory of the container image.

 ```dockerfile
 ADD https://www.python.org/ftp/python/3.5.1/python-3.5.1.exe /temp/python-3.5.1.exe
 ```

-For detailed information on the `ADD` instruction, see the [ADD Reference on Docker.com]( https://docs.docker.com/engine/reference/builder/#add).
+For more detailed information about the `ADD` instruction, see the [ADD reference on Docker.com](https://docs.docker.com/engine/reference/builder/#add).

 ### WORKDIR

 The `WORKDIR` instruction sets a working directory for other Dockerfile instructions, such as `RUN`, `CMD`, and also the working directory for running instances of the container image.

-**Format**

-The `WORKDIR` instruction takes a format of:
+The `WORKDIR` instruction's format goes like this:

 ```dockerfile
 WORKDIR <path to working directory>
 ```

-**Windows Considerations**
+#### Considerations for using WORKDIR with Windows

 On Windows, if the working directory includes a backslash, it must be escaped.